haksorus/mobilenetv2-cars-classification/README.md

 ## Training

-In my work I used PyTorch-implemented (torchvision.models) pre-trained MobileNetV2 with transfer learning.
+In my work I've used PyTorch-implemented (torchvision.models) pre-trained MobileNetV2 with transfer learning.

-All layers was fine-tuned and the last layer was replased (changing classifier output-size)
+All layers was fine-tuned and the last layer was replaced (changing classifier output-size)

-Also, I used:
+Also, I've used:

 * Cross-Entropy loss
 * Adam optimizer (with L2-penalty)